 The train passes through the forest along the route.

-We also passed through some fields on this route.
+We also passed through some fields.

 Another view of the train in the forest.